 The Carnegie Public Library of Steuben County provides public wireless access to the Internet.
 Patrons must provide their own computer and wireless network cards to connect to the wireless hotspots.
-Technical support will not be available to users.
+Limited technical support is available to users.
 Users of the wireless hotspots are subject to the terms of this policy, however a library card is not required to access the wireless network.

 The library cannot guarantee the privacy or safety of data and communications while using either wired or wireless service.
 Patrons need to be aware that wireless networks are inherently insecure and it is strongly recommended that they secure their computers with firewall software and data encryption.

 While the library uses filtering software to attempt to prevent direct access to materials that would generally be unacceptable in a public library, it is technically impossible to prevent access to all objectionable resources.

 No password is required to access the wireless network.
 The network’s SSID, or name, is CarnegieLibrary.
 Printing is not available from the wireless network.
 Library staff can provide general information or handouts for connecting your device to the network, but cannot troubleshoot problems related to your wireless device or assist in making changes to your device’s network settings and/or hardware configuration.

 WIFI FAQ and Troubleshooting

 Public Internet Access is accessible from most of the public areas of the library.
 Due to the nature of the WiFi signal there may be some “weak signal” areas around the book shelves due to the metal materials used in the construction of the book shelves.

 Q: What kind of equipment do I need to access the service?

 Q:Will the information on my laptop be safe from hackers?

 The security of your laptop will be your responsibility.